Simple versus Optimal Contracts: Robust Optimality of Linear Contracts

 \section{Robust Optimality of Linear Contracts}

-In this section we establish a robust optimality result for linear contracts.
+In this section we establish our robust optimality result for linear contracts.
+We show that a linear contract maximizes the principal's expected payoff in ambiguous settings, \emph{in the worst case over the unknown distributions}.
 All deferred proofs appear in Appendix \ref{appx:robustness}.
-Our main result in this section is that a linear contract maximizes the principal's expected payoff in ambiguous settings, \emph{in the worst case over the unknown distributions}.

 \begin{theorem}[Robust optimality] For every ambiguous principal-agent setting, an optimal linear contract has maximum worst-case expected payoff among all limited liability contracts. \end{theorem}